RGodin-ISU/BCB5460_Unix_Assignment/README.md

 awk '$2 ~ /multiple/ || $3 ~ /multiple/  { print $0 >  "teosinte/final/teosinte_chromosome_multiple.txt"}' teosinte/interim/joined_teosinte_snp_data.txt
 ```

 - The code functions exactly as the maize processing script, with file names being modified to replace "maize" with "teosinte."
+They are stored under the "teosinte" folder.